-IXPE: Imagine X-Ray Polarimetry Explorer
+IXPE: Imaging X-Ray Polarimetry Explorer

-Investigating Physics in the Extreme Environments of Black Holes and Neutron Stars
+Investigating Physics in Extreme Environments

-IXPE Will Enable the Measurement of X-Ray Polarization
+Enabling Measurement of X-Ray Polarization

 What We're Doing

-As the spacecraft provider, Ball will leverage its BCP heritage, a satellite bus that has a history of exceeding mission design life.
+As the spacecraft provider, Ball leveraged its BCP heritage, a satellite bus that has a history of exceeding mission design life.
 The BCP has a broad spectrum of capabilities, is highly-reliable and has proven stability and pointing performance, which are essential for astrophysics missions.
 For example, the versatile BCP line has flown in a variety of orbits with a wide assortment of payloads, including electro-optical payloads (imagers, spectrometers and photometers) with high-accuracy pointing requirements such as NASA’s Kepler telescope.

 Similar to NASA’s Kepler mission, students and professionals are operating the IXPE spacecraft from the University of Colorado Boulder’s Laboratory for Atmospheric and Space Physics (LASP).